MoeinDSP/MoeinDSP.github.io/_pages/cv.md

 Academic Honors
 ======
 * Awarded a merit-based scholarship
-Admitted to Technical University of Darmstadt, Germany Erasmus Exchange student.
+Admitted to Technical University of Darmstadt Germany Erasmus Exchange student.
 * Awarded a merit-based scholarship
 Admitted to Universidad Politécnica de Madrid Erasmus Exchange student.
-* Ranked 2nd among 106 students, Talent student in faculty of Electrical and Computer Engineering, Semnan University Feb.
-2023 Issued by Vice-Chancellor of Academic and Graduate Studies of Semnan University.
+* Ranked 2nd among 106 students, Talent student in faculty of Electrical and Computer Engineering, Semnan University (Issued by Vice-Chancellor of Academic and Graduate Studies of Semnan University).
 * Accepted In the First Exam of Mathematics Olympiad

 Languages